 That’s why I decided to compile this list of “naughty” treats that are definitely not okay with mom and dad because they’re not healthy.
 But they will be okay with them because they’re also vegan.

 I promise it is not difficult to be a grandparent, aunt, uncle, or cousin who spoils.
-You can give the vegan little one in your life treats that will still be in line with their beliefs and be healthy on one level, even if it’s junk food.
+You can give the vegan little one in your life treats that will still be in line with their beliefs, even if it’s junk food.

 25 Simple Vegan Treats for Kids*